ostherhuspl/weather-data-pipeline/README.md

 This simulates IoT-like sensor collection using public APIs — ideal for:

 * Practicing real-time ingestion and processing

-* Creating dashboards for reporting
+* Creating dashboards for reporting and monitoring

+* Demonstrating automation (via GitHub Actions) for Data Engineering

-* Simulating embedded devices with zero cost
+* Simulating embedded devices/data pipelines with zero cost

 ---